MinecraftForge/Documentation/docs/gettingstarted/structuring.md

 This is an annotation indicating to the Forge Mod Loader that the class is a Mod entry point.
 It contains various metadata about the mod.
 It also designates the class that will receive `@EventHandler` events.
 More information can be found at...
 (Coming Soon)

+All components of @Mod() are written inside the paratheses and chained together.
+There's only ever a single @Mod in your entire mod, sitting on top of your entry class.

+Components:

+`modid` [Required]
+This identifies your mod uniquely to Forge and should probably the first thing you enter.
+It's only visible internally.

+Example: @Mod(modid="examplemod")

+`name` [Required]
+This is the public name of your mod, as the user sees it.

+Example: @Mod(modid="examplemod", name="Mad Mod For Kool Kids")

+`version` [Required]
+This is the version of your mod and gets both publically displayed and internally used to detect version mismatches.
+You can write pretty much whatever in here, but it's generally a good idea to have some sort of structure.
+Even if it's something as simple as a single number that increases every time you update your mod.

+Example: @Mod(modid="examplemod", name="Mad Mod For Kool Kids" version="1.radical")

+`acceptableRemoteVersions` [Optional]
+This lets Forge know what Client-side versions your mod is ok with.
+The wildcard * (a star) means that your mod is fine with ANY version on the other end, even nothing at all.
+You can use this for Server-side only mods.
+[TODO: Someone add here how the versions can be structured.
+I THINK you can set minimum/maximum versions?]

+Example: [TODO]

+`canBeDeactivated` [Optional]
+This lets Forge know whether or not your mod can be safely turned off/on during gameplay.
+There's a menu option for enabling/disabling mods in the main menu, which uses this.
+Unlike most other annotation options this one takes a boolean instead of a string, so it's without quotes.

+Example: @Mod(canBeDeactivated=true)

+[More annotations to be added here]

 You can find an example mod in the [Forge src download](http://files.minecraftforge.net/).

 Keeping Your Code Clean Using Sub-packages